The GFT delivers a wide range of projects across the region’s freshwaters and the surrounding catchment.

 Please find below summaries of our projects that we are in the process of delivering or have completed recently.
 When possible we will have included summary reports and data.
 These project summaries will be regularly updated so you know what we are working on.

-Sparling were found in various Scottish rivers in the past but died out from many due to over fishing, pollution or the building of barriers preventing them from reaching suitable spawning habitat.
+Sparling were found in various Scottish rivers in the past but died out due to over-fishing, pollution and / or the building of barriers preventing them from reaching suitable spawning habitat.
 In Scotland they are now one of our rarest fish, apparently only remaining in the Cree, Forth and Tay.
-The Saving the Sparling project ran for 2 years, employing interns to study the local sparling population in the Cree and to work with and inform the local community about these wonderful fish.
+For many years GFT has studied the local Sparling population, worked to protect them and informed the local community about these wonderful fish.

 GFT data shows that degraded habitats in Galloway’s rivers and burns are limiting the numbers and health of juvenile salmon and smolts.
 This needs to be addressed if local salmon stocks are going to survive in the long term.
 Organisations need to work together in partnership to identify opportunities for habitat enhancement at a catchment scale, particularly within wider work programmes.